 Understanding the Diagnosis

 Learning that your child has Autism Spectrum Disorder (ASD) can be overwhelming.
-Remember that an autism diagnosis doesn't change who your child isβ€”it helps you understand how they experience the world and provides a pathway to support their unique needs.
+Remember that an autism diagnosis doesn't change who your child is—it helps you understand how they experience the world and provides a pathway to support their unique needs.

 1. Take time to process

-2. Learn about autism
+2. Learn about your child’s specific diagnosis

 4. Explore intervention options

-Therapy and Intervention Options
+Therapy and Intervention Options Through TOHF

-Speech-Language Therapy
+Physical Therapy

 Occupational Therapy